 The Division of Sport Fish-Southcentral Region creel sampling program also collects data on Pacific cod catch by stat area (on a vessel-trip basis) through dockside interviews, and lengths of sport-caught Pacific cod, though this is a secondary objective and there are no sample size targets.
-Interviewed anglers caught 3,015 Pacific cod in 2021, of which 2,192 were retained.
-Biological data were collected from 395 Pacific cod in Southcentral Region.
+Interviewed anglers caught 5,811 Pacific cod in 2023, of which 4,866 were retained.
+Biological data were collected from 91 Pacific cod in Southcentral Region (Contact Clay McKean).
 No information is collected in the Southeast Region creel survey program on the Pacific cod sport fishery.

-No stock assessment programs were active for Pacific cod during 2021.
+No stock assessment programs were conducted for Pacific cod.